Cash Out Your First Mortgage or Take Out a HELOC/Home Equity Loan Instead?

-Now this potential advantage may not actually be an advantage if the rate on your first mortgage is unfavorable, or simply can be improved via a refinance.
+Now this potential pro may not actually be an advantage if the mortgage rate on your first mortgage is unfavorable, or simply can be improved via a refinance.

-It turned out that my pal had a 30-year fixed rate somewhere in the 5% range, and was able to get it down into the 4% realm with his cash out refinance.
+It turned out that my pal had a 30-year fixed rate somewhere in the 5% range, and was able to get it down under the 4% realm with his cash out refinance, a win-win.

 The mortgage was also relatively new, so most payments still went toward interest and resetting the clock wasn’t really an issue.
 For him, it was a no-brainer to just go ahead and refinance his first mortgage.

 When everything was said and done, his monthly payment actually dropped because his new interest rate was that much lower, despite the larger loan amount tied to the cash out.

 Keep in mind that it could go the other way.
 If you take a lot of cash out on your first mortgage, there’s a chance you could raise the LTV to a point where your interest rate goes up.